-Property Valuation technique Significant unobservable inputs Abu Dhabi and Al Ain buildings Estimated rental value per annum, taking into account the differences in location, and individual factors, such as frontage and size, between the comparable and the property, as follows: Abu Dhabi property AED 4,836,000; and Al Ain property AED 1,020,000.
+Property Valuation technique Significant unobservable inputs Abu Dhabi and Al Ain buildings Estimated rental value per annum, taking into account the differences in location, and individual factors, such as frontage and size, between the comparable and the property, as follows: Abu Dhabi property AED 4,815,000; and Al Ain property AED 1,014,000.
 Discount rate, taking into consideration the risk premium between prime and sub-prime properties and the capacity to earn rentals, range from 7%.

-The property rental income earned by the Company from its investment properties, part of which is leased out under operating leases and the direct operating expenses arising on the investment properties are as follows:
+The Company earns rental income from its investment properties.
+The rental income and direct operating expenses arising on the investment properties are as follows:

-2020 AED 2019 AED
+2021 AED 2020 AED

-Rental income Direct operating expenses 2,848,885 (925,728) 3,093,575 (802,767)
+Rental income Direct operating expenses 2,745,958 (685,473) 2,848,885 (925,728)

-1,923,157 2,290,808
+2,060,485 1,923,157